Ritual abuse, Satanic ritual abuse (SRA), multiple personality

 News items, from 2009-NOV to now

-It is now over three decades since the sudden increase in interest in allegations of SRA, MPD and RMT.
+It is now almost four decades since the sudden increase in interest in allegations of SRA, MPD and RMT.
 Very few therapists are still promoting any of these three belief systems.
 However, the occasional mention does surface from time to time.
 Usually it is in the form of evidence that SRA never existed, that MPD is an iatrogenic (physician induced) disorder and that RMT generally uncovers "memories" of events that never happened.
-Still, there are many tens of thousands of victims of therapy, and probably hundreds of thousands of friends and family members who are still suffering.
+Still, there are many tens of thousands of victims of therapy, and probably hundreds of thousands of friends and family members who are still suffering directly or indirectly from these allegations.

 2009-NOV-06: SK: The Saskatoon, Saskatchewan ritual abuse hoax finally closed: "The Scandal of the Century"